Main Content

 Ray Tracing

-Ray tracing models, represented by RayTracing objects, compute propagation paths using 3-D environment geometry [7][8].
-They determine the path loss and phase shift of each ray using electromagnetic analysis, including tracing the horizontal and vertical polarizations of a signal through the propagation path.
-The path loss calculations include free-space loss, reflection losses, and diffraction losses.
-For each reflection and diffraction, the model calculates loss on the horizontal and vertical polarizations by using the Fresnel equation, the Uniform Theory of Diffraction (UTD), the relevant angles, and the real relative permittivity and conductivity of the interaction materials [5][6] at the specified frequency.
+Ray tracing models, represented by RayTracing objects, compute propagation paths in 3-D environments.
+The models determine the path loss and phase shift of each path using electromagnetic analysis, including tracing the horizontal and vertical polarizations of a signal through the propagation path.
+The path loss calculations include free-space loss, reflection losses, and edge diffraction losses.

 While the other supported models compute single propagation paths, ray tracing models compute multiple propagation paths.